 South West Rural Productivity Commission Report

-Four South West LEPs: Cornwall and the Isles of Scilly, Dorset, Heart of the South West and Swindon and Wiltshire, have commissioned an independent enquiry to identify opportunities to stimulate rural productivity and growth.
+Building on the work of the Great South West partnership, four South West LEPs - Cornwall and the Isles of Scilly, Dorset, Heart of the South West and Swindon and Wiltshire - commissioned an independent enquiry to identify opportunities to stimulate rural productivity and growth.
+This resulted in the South West Rural Productivity Commission Report which was published in October 2017.

 The commission found huge potential for economic growth if key opportunities are seized and challenges addressed.
 This new report shows examples of tangible projects that will deliver benefits throughout the community.